 “The original specification did not call for Walker’s Velour Etch or white PVB.
 Walker’s Velour etch was selected through our own R&D process and this product was chosen due to its low-iron benefit and its superior acid etch finish.
 Due to the large number of processes the glass had to go through (drilling, roll coating, tempering, lamination), we found through our own internal testing that Walker’s acid etch finish experienced the least staining, rubbing, marking and provided the easiest cleaning both during the fabrication process and in the field,” emphasized Mr. Zizek.

-“Our team was very impressed with the deep knowledge and creativity of Vitrum’s design team regarding their input and integration of Walker Textures® Acid-etched Velour finish into the overall design.
-We’re in fact witnessing a significant growth trend in the use of our acid etched products as they are being incorporated into more and more interior and exterior building designs.
+“Our team was very impressed with the deep knowledge and creativity of Vitrum’s design team regarding their input and integration of Walker Textures® acid-etched Velour finish into the overall design.
+We’re in fact witnessing a significant growth trend in the use of our acid-etched products as they are being incorporated into more and more interior and exterior building designs.
 Adding a sophisticated curtain wall fin to a building is a perfect example.
-Our goal at Walker is to provide our customers innovative, superior quality materials that allow such creative designs to take shape and make a difference,” stated Ross Christie, VP Sales and Marketing at Walker Glass.
+Our goal at Walker is to provide our customers with innovative, superior quality materials that allow such creative designs to take shape and make a difference,” stated Ross Christie, VP Sales and Marketing at Walker Glass.

 “We have seen a growing demand for back painted Velour Etch used for glass marker boards.
 The low-glare finish is preferred by many clients.
-Architects and customers alike are drawn to the matte finish, and the smooth surface of Walker’s etch product makes cleaning both during the fabrication process and in the field much easier than other etched products on the market.
+Architects and customers alike are drawn to the matte finish, and the smooth surface of Walker’s etched products makes cleaning both during the fabrication process and in the field much easier than other etched products on the market.
 There is also a growing interest in matte, glare-free products as an alternative to a high-gloss appearance typically associated with glass,” declared Michael Zizek.

 When a project as remarkable as the new Amazon structure is realized, different approaches can be adopted to achieve the end goal.
 Vitrum’s innovative approach featuring multiple products within one lite of glass mixed with Walker’s acid-etched glass expertise and Vitro’s high-end low iron Starphire® glass was arguably the best option to accomplish such great work.